-Skip the deep fryer for this lighter alternative – air fryer onion rings!
+Skip the deep fryer for this lighter alternative – homemade air fryer onion rings!
 This simple air fryer recipe is a healthier way to enjoy fried onion rings at home, as a crunchy side or light meal idea with your favourite dipping sauce.
 This crispy homemade air fryer onion ring recipe is so quick and easy to make and just as good as your favourite restaurant.

 There is no denying that I love my air fryer and coming up with new ways to recreate favourite recipes using it.
 The crazy thing is, I never intended to buy one of our own.